 The best plan might be to build up your shop on Etsy initially, taking advantage of their built-in audience, then looking to diversify to other platforms once your brand is established.

 Check out my comprehensive guide on How to Start an Online Store if you are ready to build your own e-commerce site.

-So there you have it, your guide to how to sell on Etsy, and, more importantly, how to make money selling on Etsy in 2021.
+So there you have it, your guide to how to sell on Etsy, and, more importantly, how to make money selling on Etsy.

 It’s true: Etsy is growing fast and shows no signs of slowing down.